startinmerc/graffiti-explorer/graffiti/graffiti-vue/README.md

 ## To Do

+- Move `.placeholder` to App
 - Set zoom & center map based on markers(?)
+- Add breakpoint styling for full screen
+  - App
+  - About
+  - ArtworkDetail
+  - FullMap
+  - Homepage
+  - Menu
+- A11y checks

 - Link up backend api...
   - Change api response to geoJSON
   - Implement validation on model fields